 Signage can catch the eye, but good promotions and deals can draw just as much attention.
 In this section we’ll look at five different seasonal promotions or discounts you can implement to drive more traffic during summer months.

 Price promotions and convenience stores are a natural match.
-A great way to drive sales, this tactic pushes customers to sell more through offering a discount for larger purposes.
+A great way to drive sales, this tactic pushes customers to buy more through offering a discount for larger purchases.